mhannum72/mylunch/README.md

 todo
 ====

+* Disable 'modal-cancel' while a picture is being uploaded.

+* Wait - the title-bar looks OKAY if I have two rows rather than one..

 * The title-bar style looks cluttered .. maybe I chaulk it up to try-1?

 * Lunch-meat or Lunch-meet .. there's something there ..